HaakonSvane/Icarus/src/preprocessing/README.md

 1. Raw data gets loaded into memory.
 2. The data is trimmed down to normal working hours (09:30-16:00) since some of the equities list before/after-hour trading.
 3. The stocklabeler labels the data.
+4. RSI is calculated for the equity.
-4. The dimensions of the datapoints are normalized.
+5. The variables in each datapoints are normalized.
-5. The data is saved as a csv file in data/training.
+6. The data is saved as a csv file in data/training.
-6. The data is clustered to each of the three labels.
+7. The data is clustered to each of the three labels.
-7. Label clusters smaller than
+8. Label clusters smaller than

 For generating the 2D images that are used in the convolutional neural network, the normalized phase space of the data is used in recurrence plots.